 Since the establishment by Oghuz Turks of the Seljuk Empire in the 11th century, Turkic dynasties have been the major ruling elite of the region in question.
 They continued to play a significant political role when the area became part of the wider Mongol Empire in the 13th and 14th centuries, and they restored their ruling status in the early 15th century.
 Even after the re-emergence of the Persian Empire under the Safavid dynasty one hundred years later in the early 16th century, Shi’i Turkic tribes called by the generalized name qızılbaş (redhead due to their distinctive red turbans commemorating the twelve Shi’i Imams) were the actual ruling and military elite of the Empire.
 Although the ethnic roots of the Safavid dynasty itself are disputed, by the time when the Empire was established, as Roger Savory notes, “the qizilbash normally spoke their Azeri brand of Turkish at court, as did Safavid shahs themselves.”
 Moreover, the Afshar and Qajar dynasties which followed the Safavids on the Persian throne were undisputedly Turkic, although they nevertheless considered themselves Iranians.

 In 1919 after the emergence of the first Azerbaijani Republic, the new government sent its first official delegation to the Iranian court.
 The delegation consisted of two members of the Qajar family, who were to formally announce the emergence of the Azerbaijani Republic to their relatives who ruled Iran.
-During the meeting, the Iranian Qajar Shah asked the Azerbaijani envoy Adil Khan Ziadkhanov-Qajar whether he spoke Persian.
-Adil Khan, replied that yes, he spoke a couple of foreign languages, including French, Persian and Russian.
-Then Adil Khan switched to Azerbaijani Turkic and added that to his best knowledge his majesty the Shah also was fluent in their native language (implying Azerbaijani Turkic).
+During the meeting, the Iranian Qajar Shah asked the Azerbaijani envoy Ismail Khan Ziadkhanov-Qajar whether he spoke Persian.
+Ismail Khan, replied that yes, he spoke a couple of foreign languages, including French, Persian and Russian.
+Then Ismail Khan switched to Azerbaijani Turkic and added that to his best knowledge his majesty the Shah also was fluent in their native language (implying Azerbaijani Turkic).
 To which the Shah smiled.
 This incident happened decades after the inception of the Azerbaijani nationalist movement, which at that point had passed through multiple stages before taking a definite shape.

 Emergence: Empowering Language